jmuheim/base/DEPLOYMENT.md

 ```

 ## Setup Mina <sup>(local)</sup>

+Be sure you have commited and pushed all changes.

 Execute `$ mina setup`.
 Use the `--verbose` and `--trace` switch for debugging if something goes wrong.